katsuokurieita/Masamoon/README.md

-# Bunkie-chan
+# Masamoon Token
-_Bunkie-chan is a self-regenerating automatic liquidity providing protocol that pays out static rewards to holders and penalizes sellers._
+_Masamoon is a self-regenerating automatic liquidity providing protocol that pays out static rewards to holders and penalizes sellers._

-**Step-by-step Instructions for Purchasing BUNKIE Tokens**
+**Step-by-step Instructions for Purchasing MASAMOON Tokens**

 1. First, obtain some Binance Coin (BNB):